 Are swarms dangerous?

-When honey bees swarm they are docile as they don’t have honey or brood to protect.
+As honey bees swarm, they are in a docile state as they don’t have honey or brood to protect.
 They’re also full of honey from their previous hive, which makes them less inclined to sting.

 Why do some bees swarm in late summer?

-Although bees usually swarm in spring, they may swarm in late summer if their colony has a disease outbreak or is attacked by pests.
+Although bees usually swarm in spring, they may set off in late summer if their colony suffers from disease or a pest invasion.
 Another reason for swarming close to fall is an insecure or overcrowded colony.

 Can I leave out swarm traps all year?

-It is best to only put out swarm traps in spring when bees are most likely to be swarming.
-You may tempt bees, but there’s also a good chance of wax moths or other unwanted insects.
+It is best to put out swarm traps in spring when bees are most likely to swarm.
+You may tempt bees at other times of the year, but there’s also a good chance of wax moths or other unwanted insects.